WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Click here for a printable tri-fold brochure that explains program benefits and requirements in a convenient format.

-In April 2012 WUPPDR was awarded contracts to administer MSHDA grants for the Villages of Calumet and L’Anse to renovate existing rental housing units.
+As of November 2013, WUPPDR is administering a grant for the Village of Calumet in order to redevelop a historic school building into rental housing units.
 Building owners are the direct beneficiaries of the program, but ultimately the program endeavors to improve rental housing stock in a targeted area of the region.
-Further details of this program will follow.
+For more information, contact Amy Spahn at this link or 800.562.7614 ext.
+317.

-(of the Housing and Urban Development Act of 1968) is a requirement of the United States Department of Housing and Urban Development (HUD) that intends to provide employment and other economic opportunities to low- and very low-income persons through the benefit of HUD housing assistance or assisted projects.
+This component of the Housing and Urban Development Act of 1968 is a requirement of the United States Department of Housing and Urban Development (HUD) that intends to provide employment and other economic opportunities to low- and very low-income persons through the benefit of HUD housing assistance or assisted projects.
 This is accomplished by requiring contractors to attempt to hire low-income residents to fill new positions related to publicly funded housing construction projects.

 Section 3 applies to the rental and housing rehabilitation programs described above.
 For residents of public housing and other low-income residents of the rehabilitation program counties, Section 3 brings the potential for increased employment opportunities.

-WUPPDR has on file Section 3 Implementation Plans for Baraga, Houghton, Keweenaw, and Ontonagon Counties and will in the near future for the Villages of Calumet and L’Anse.
+WUPPDR has on file Section 3 Implementation Plans for Baraga, Houghton, Keweenaw, and Ontonagon Counties and the Villages of Calumet and L’Anse.
 The plans, which include contractor record-keeping forms, are available as PDF documents accessible below:

 Baraga County Section 3 Implementation Plan